DataConservancy/dc-packaging-spec/src/site/markdown/dc-packaging-spec-1.0.md

 <a name="#3.2.3.2"/>
 #### 3.2.3.2 Resource Manifest Discovery
-The BagIt metadata keyword Resource-Manifest MUST be present in bag-info.txt, and it’s value MUST be the location of the Resource Manifest serialization, referenced using a compliant URI ([§4](#4)).
+The BagIt metadata keyword `Resource-Manifest` MUST be present in `bag-info.txt`, and its value MUST be the location of the Resource Manifest serialization, referenced using a compliant URI ([§4](#4)).

 This specification RECOMMENDS the use of the `/META-INF/org.dataconservancy.packaging/PKG-INFO/ORE-REM/ORE-REM.[ext]` bag resource for the location of the Resource Manifest, where `[ext]` indicates the extension of the serialization, per [§3.2.1](#3.2.1).